Airbus A330-303 (Qantas Flight 72) Incident

 Image Source: NASA

-Between 2010 and 2011, JPL explored the possibility that soft errors might have caused the unintended acceleration, asking, “Can cosmic rays cause sudden unintended acceleration in cars?”
+Between 2010 and 2011, JPL examined whether soft errors could have contributed to unintended acceleration-asking, “Can cosmic rays cause sudden unintended acceleration in cars?”

-The final report emphasized that while error-correcting code (ECC) was applied to the memory modules in question, it did not effectively protect the system from all radiation-induced faults—demonstrating a critical gap in system-level fault tolerance.
+The final report emphasized that although error-correcting code (ECC) was applied to the memory modules in question, it did not protect the system from all radiation-induced faults-highlighting a critical gap in system-level fault tolerance.